 Alternative to Jaeger and New Relic

 Jaeger and New Relic are both established tools in the observability domain.
 But Jaeger fells short on providing a robust observability framework since it only does distributed tracing.
 SaaS vendors like New Relic come with their own set of concerns, like sending your data to a 3rd party cloud vendor.

 That's where SigNoz comes into the picture.
 SigNoz is a full-stack open-source application performance monitoring and observability tool which can be used in place of Jaeger.
 SigNoz is built to support OpenTelemetry natively.
-It also provides users flexibility in terms of storage.
-You can choose between ClickHouse or Kafka + Druid as your backend storage while installing SigNoz.
+It provides a fast OLAP datastore, ClickHouse as the storage backend.